John Robb (musician)

 John David Robb (born 4 May 1961) is an English musician, author, music journalist, commentator and media personality.
 He is the bassist and singer for the post-punk band the Membranes and the vocalist for the punk rock band Goldblade.

 He writes for and runs the Louder Than War website and a monthly music magazine of the same name.
 He has written several books on music and occasionally makes media appearances as a music commentator.
-In 2014, Robb was the founder and is now the executive director of the Louder Than Words Festival (a music writing festival held in Manchester every November), and is a TEDx speaker and spoken word artist.
+In 2014, Robb was the founder and is now the executive director of the Louder Than Words Festival (a music writing festival held in Manchester every November).

 Early life

 John David Robb was born on 4 May 1961 in Fleetwood, Lancashire, and grew up in Anchorsholme, Blackpool, Lancashire.
 He attended Blackpool Sixth Form College an addition to the Collegiate Grammar School which Robb attended, where after reading about the emerging punk rock scene in the music press in 1976 he was inspired to start his own band.
-He is a supporter of Blackpool Football Club, and stated in January 2013: "I was born in Blackpool and supporting your local team is one of those things that gets under your skin for life."
+He is a supporter of Blackpool F.C., and stated in January 2013: "I was born in Blackpool and supporting your local team is one of those things that gets under your skin for life."